 I adopted a laid-back, passive attitude, so when distracting thoughts came I was not worried, I simply returned to the repetition of the mental word.
 When thoughts occur it does not mean you are meditating incorrectly, because it is to be expected.

 With every healing meditation try to deeply relax all your muscles and with daily practice you will become successful at meditation.

-I listen to these binaural beat that corresponds to the particular brain wave of meditation in a quiet and peaceful place.
+I listened to binaural beats that corresponds to the particular brain wave of meditation in a quiet and peaceful place.
 The quietness helps in the effectiveness of eliminating distracting thoughts.

 Your goal is to reach the point of thoughtlessness.
 To help you reach that place of complete peace, look at these different types of healing meditation and their benefits, and choose the one that fits you.

 If you do not like exercising then try to do meditation twice a day for just twenty minutes.
 It provides you with a day's worth of blood pressure control.
 Also these high blood pressure lowering exercise might just be right for you.

 Meditation is not any kind of religion, but is proven science that started over three thousand year ago.
 From this healing practice you'll see a reduction of your stress and the tension within your body, thereby achieving deep relaxation.

 Meditation rewire your mind, slow down aging and other degenerating diseases.

 Find a place within your home or apartment, a retreat of sort - a place where you go to commune with your higher self - that is quiet and free from traffic.
 Wear loose, comfortable clothing, sit upright in a comfortable chair or on a firm cushion in a cross-legged position.

 Close your eyes, focus on your breathing with the intent of calming yourself.
 And the more you focus on your breathing, the calmer you will become.